A free service provided by your local funeral professionals and The Tube City Almanac, your independent, non-profit news source.

 By Wojciechowski Funeral Home | Posted in: Wojciechowski Funeral Home

-Cynthia L. Pipp, 67, of Glassport, died May 30, 2025.
+Cindy L. (Rager) Pipp, 67, of Glassport, died May 30, 2025.
 She is the daughter of the late Francis and Patricia (Popach) Rager.
-She is survived by her lifelong partner, Mack Clark; son Paul (the late Bobbi Jo Swartz) Pipp; daughter Ashley (William) Andrew; grandchildren Nichole, Robin, Caleb, Izabela, Katrina, Dannielle, Dee, Derrick and David; siblings Carol, Edward, James, David, Wayne, Julie, Geri, Jeanie and Joyce; also many nieces and nephews.
+She is survived by her lifelong partner, Mack Clark; son Paul (the late Bobbi Jo Swartz) Pipp; daughter Ashley (William) Andrew; grandchildren Nichole, Robin, Caleb, Izabela, Katrina, Dannielle, Dee, Derrick and David; siblings Carol, Edward, James, David, Wayne, Julie, Geraldine, Jeanie and Joyce; also many nieces and nephews.
 She was preceded in death by her brother John.
 Cindy loved bingo, playing cards and going to the casino.
 She was loved by anyone and everything and opened her house up to all.
 Friends will be received at the Wojciechowski Funeral Home, Glassport on Wed. from 2 to 4.

 Kevin J. Hopkins